McCaulay/StackSmasher/Readme.md

 # StackSmasher

+## Disclaimer
+This project was built to advance my knowledge of buffer overflows, debuggers, registers, assembly and programming languages.
+I am sure this sure this software will contain vulnerabiities itself, as I do not have lots of experience with C or C++.
+I would appreciate any pull requests to fix any bugs or vulnerabilities.

 ## Description
 StackSmasher is an application which automatically performs a stack based buffer overflow on the target application.
 Currently it only supports attacking a vulnerable application through the application run time arguments.
 However, future modifications are to support various application inputs such as standard input and tcp input.